matinzd/react-native-health-connect/README.md

 ## Requirements

-Make sure you have React Native version 0.71 or higher installed to use v2 of React Native Health Connect.
+Make sure you have React Native version 0.71 or higher **with the latest patch** installed to use v2 of React Native Health Connect.

 - [Health Connect](https://play.google.com/store/apps/details?id=com.google.android.apps.healthdata&hl=en&gl=US) needs to be installed on the user's device.
 Starting from Android 14 (Upside Down Cake), Health Connect is part of the Android Framework.
 Read more [here](https://developer.android.com/health-and-fitness/guides/health-connect/develop/get-started#step-1).
 - Health Connect API requires `minSdkVersion=26` (Android Oreo / 8.0).